cmap/psp/README.md

 ### Use Case 2: steep

 You have a gct file of new data that you received from a collaborator.
 You are interested in seeing how it compares to a plate of data that you've made in the past.
 One way you can do this is by computing the Spearman correlation between each sample of new data with each sample of old data.
 You need to use steep.py for this.
-Navigate to the top directory of the PSP repository, and type the following in your command line:
+Navigate to the `broadinstitute_psp` directory of the PSP repository, and type the following in your command line:

 ```
 python steep/steep.py --in_gct_path /Users/lev/Downloads/new_data.gct --in_gct2_path /Users/lev/old_data.gct